-The District also owns, operates, and maintains over 71 miles of water transmission and distribution lines, and over 75 miles of sewage collection and transmission lines.
+The District also owns, operates, and maintains over 71 miles of water transmission and distribution lines, and over 75 miles of sewage collection and conveyance lines.
 Depending upon different factors such as the types of material that the pipes are made of, engineers estimate that sewer transmission lines have an effective life of roughly 100 years.
 Transmission lines are also vulnerable to breakage and plugging from causes other than normal wear and tear.

 Covering Today, Preparing for Tomorrow

 The Board must think ahead & be prepared for upgrades, repairs, replacements, and emergencies.